 A simple majority of affirmative votes cast at the Meeting is required to pass the resolutions described herein.
-Some resolutions must be passed by disinterested shareholders only; disinterested shareholders are shareholders who have no interest in the subject matter of the resolutions.

 If there are more nominees for election as directors than there are vacancies to fill, those nominees receiving the greatest number of votes will be elected or appointed, as the case may be, until all such vacancies have been filled.
 If the number of nominees for election or appointment is equal to the number of vacancies to be filled, all such nominees will be declared elected or appointed by acclamation.
 See also Majority Voting Policy below.